Please see the Press Release included below regarding the launch of the Interactive Short-Term Rental Accommodation Map.

 - Monthly Fire Extinguisher Inspection Report

-- Guest Registry
+- Guest Register

 - Site Diagram Example - Please note, that this drawing can be prepared by the owner/applicant.